LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

 To create a new issue, click the 'Create' button at the top of the CS Toolkit JIRA project page and enter information in the issue fields.
-Filling in the fileds properly greatly helps other team members search through project issues to find what they are looking for.
+Filling in the fields properly greatly helps other team members search through project issues to find what they are looking for.
 Note that issue fields marked with a red asterisk are required.
 The others are not required, but may be used to include helpful information.
 The main issues we use regularly are: